Minimalistic Beverages

 “Would you like to come in and have tea with me?”

 I can’t go out for more than an hour and walk around without getting invited into someone’s home or shop for tea.
-I drank tea with some Bedouin craft women early in the morning in Petra (such a great memory to not be hassled by them to buy something, but simply sit and drink with them around their fire).
+I drank tea with some Bedouin craft women early in the morning in Petra (such a great memory not to be hassled by them to buy something but simply sit and drink with them around their fire).
 I drank tea with young men in a chicken restaurant where they also insisted I share their roasted chicken, falafel, and a coke.

 I drank tea and chatted for 40 minutes with a man in his tobacco shop and even learned how to roll cigarettes.
 I drank tea with a woman who simply walked by me, asked me where I was from, and then proceeded to invite me into her home for tea.
 All of this occurred within the last 5 days.
 I can’t get over the gushing hospitality of this country.
-It has shocked and stunned me; not to mention has left me with a full bladder, on a sugar high, and jacked up on caffeine!
+It has shocked and stunned me, not to mention it has left me with a full bladder, on a sugar high, and jacked up on caffeine!

 Booze:

-I’ve been here now for 3 weeks and it’s starting to take its toll on me.
+I’ve been here for 3 weeks now, and it’s starting to take its toll on me.
 I really, really would like a drink, but it’s not necessarily easy to find or a big part of their culture.
 Drinking is normally done (if at all) around events.
 However, one lucky night when we had tabouleh I was treated to Arak; apparently the two go together in some way.
 I didn’t care if they went together or not…I was just happy to see some liquor at the table!

 Arak is a clear, colorless, unsweetened anise-flavored alcohol traditional in Iraq, Lebanon, Jordan, and Syria.
 It’s served with a little water and some ice – and yes – it is also in a small glass resembling a shot glass.
-I would have drank Mad Dog 20/20 if they had put it in front of me I was so desperate for a drink.
-But luckily Arak is much, much better than Mad Dog!
+I would have drank Mad Dog 20/20 if they had put it in front of me.
+I was so desperate for a drink.
+But luckily, Arak is much, much better than Mad Dog!

-In this land where Big Gulp has yet to infiltrate, the beverages are small in size, but rich in culture.
+In this land where Big Gulp has yet to infiltrate, the beverages are small in size but rich in culture.

 Do you think you could downsize your drinks?